 NOTE – There is an instance of the MAP Demultiplexing Function for each Virtual Channel that has multiple MAP Channels.

-The MAP Demultiplexing Function shall examine the MAP ID in the Transfer Frame Header of the incoming Service Data Units and shall route them to the instances of the Packet Extraction and/or Octet Stream Extraction Functions.
+The MAP Demultiplexing Function shall examine the MAP ID in the Transfer Frame Header of the incoming Service Data Units and shall route them to the instances of the Packet Extraction, MAP Reception, and/or Octet Stream Extraction Functions.

 Service Data Units associated with an invalid MAP ID shall be discarded.